 Subscribe for updates on the Garfield Avenue Bicycle & Pedestrian Connectivity Project

-This project will install Class 2 Bicycle Lanes along Garfield Avenue between Whitney Avenue and Winding Way, pedestrian sidewalks between Whitney Avenue and Gibbons Drive, ADA ramps and traffic signal improvements for pedestrians and bicyclists at the Winding Way intersection.
+This project will install Class 2 Bicycle Lanes along Garfield Avenue between Whitney Avenue and Winding Way, pedestrian sidewalks between Whitney Avenue and Gibbons Drive, ADA ramps and traffic signal improvements for pedestrians and bicyclists at the Winding Way intersection in Carmichael (District 3).

 - Improved safety for bicyclists (delineated and signed bike lanes).

 - Improved safety for pedestrians (curb and sidewalks, bulb outs at intersections, and street lighting).

 - Improved access for the disabled (sidewalk ramps at street crossings, traffic signal and crosswalk improvements).

 - Environmental Review: 2015 and 2016